 Learning Differences

+Attention-deficit hyperactivity disorder (ADHD) is a common type of learning difference affecting many executive functioning aspects.
 Some students also present with learning differences, referred to as “specific learning disabilities,” which can affect academics in many ways.
-An easy way to describe LDs is that the brain is wired differently and receives and processes information in a way that may sometimes be unsuitable for mainstream classroom learning.
+An easy way to describe LDs is that the brain is wired differently, receiving and processing information in ways that may sometimes be unsuitable for mainstream classroom learning.

 Comprehensive assessments for autism and learning differences can pinpoint specific challenges with reading comprehension, auditory attention, and written output.
 These can affect classroom success and are impacted by challenges in social communication, executive functioning, or sensory processing.